mirrord/quickernet/experiments/README.md

 ![1000x1000](../blob/benchmark_matmul_1000_gpu.svg)

 I wonder how this number changes with other data types (int/int8, binary, ternary) and operations.
 For now however, I will leave those as later avenues of exploration.
+#### Conclusions & Notes:
+ - It seems like the cythonized versions of each operation *tend* to be faster, but this isn't always the case.
+In general, however, the larger the matrix the more likely it is to favor the cythonized version.
+ - Matrices under about 150x150 cells should be multiplied using the CPU due to the overhead of communicating with the GPU.

 #### TODO:
 1. Implement 8-bit and 4-bit quantization https://github.com/TimDettmers/bitsandbytes/tree/main
 2. Explore [boolean matrices](https://stackoverflow.com/questions/18447321/binary-matrix-multiplication-bit-twiddling-hack) and [ternary matrices](https://github.com/google/gemmlowp)